Annual Events in Homer

 We start the year off in early February with Winter Carnival - a true celebration of life here in the Greatland.
 Festivities include cross country ski races, snowmachine games and a parade!

-March brings us the first of our fishing contests, The Winter King Tournament.
-On the second to the last Saturday in March, up to 1,000 fishermen and women set out on Kachemak Bay for this one day tournament in search of the biggest feeder King salmon.
+March brings us the first of our fishing contests, The Homer Winter King Salmon Tournament.
+On the third Saturday in March, a 1,000+ fishermen and women set out on Kachemak Bay for this one day tournament in search of the biggest feeder King salmon.
 This exciting event is the harbinger of spring and the unofficial start of the fishing season.
 The event gives fishermen and women the opportunity to break out their boats and rods and reels for a chance to win BIG money.
-Prizes are given away over the radio sometimes every 15 minutes or so.
-The day ends with a prize banquet.

 May!
 Boy, do we get cracking in May.
 The Kachemak Bay Shorebird Festival is held around Mother's Day weekend and is attended by literally thousands of birders from Alaska and the rest of the world.
 This four-day event celebrates the return of migratory shorebirds and is filled with family friendly events from morning till night.